Course numbers with the # symbol included (e.g. #400) have not been taught in the last 3 years.

 This course will examine: financial reporting, the quality of accounting information, and US GAPP and IFRS.
 The flexibility which is built into GAAP will be examined, noting how firms may take advantage of this flexibility to manipulate financial information while staying within the bounds of the rules for proper reporting.
 Also examined will be the relationships found within the reported numbers by comparing various elements of the financial statements.
 Prereq: BUS 720.

-BUS 750 - Business Internship Seminar
+BUS 750 - Business Capstone Senior Seminar - Internship

-BUS 760 - Applied Senior Project
+BUS 760 - BUS SR SEM - Research Project